psolin/cleanco/readme.md

     'Some Big Pharma'

 ## Are there bugs?
 You better believe it.
 Please let me know or fork this project.
 I'm sure some of the company suffixes are way incorrect and I'm missing a lot more information.
+There may be a better way to do industries by way of NAICS codes, as well (it may be deprecated in later versions).

 ## Special thanks to:
 Wikipedia's [Types of Business Entity article](http://en.wikipedia.org/wiki/Types_of_business_entity), where I spent hours of research.